SRENU2022/Melanoma-detection-assignment/README.md

   - Write your findings after the model fit, see if the issues are resolved or not?

-The model training may take time to train and hence you can use Google colab.
+The model training takes time to train and hence Google colab is used.